Theoretical and experimental status of rare charm decays: Experimental searches for rare and forbidden decay modes

 \subsection{Searches for purely leptonic decays}

 Hadronic uncertainties on theoretical predictions are minimal in purely leptonic decays.
 However, their decay rates are subject to an additional helicity suppression, making them extremely rare.
-In SM, these decays are dominated by long-distance contributions from $D^0\to \gamma^* \gamma^* \to \ell^+\ell^-$ ~\cite{Burdman:2001tf,Petrov:2016kmb,Petrov:2017nwo} with an estimated branching fraction of order $10^{-11}$ for muons, see Sect.~\ref{sec:modelindep}.
-Experimentally, the detection of final states consisting of two leptons is rather simple, generally allowing to set the more stringent limits on the branching fractions compared to decays to final states involving hadrons.
-The possibility of NP searches in rare charm decays triggered the attention of experimental particle physicists already in 1988 and first searches for the rare decays \Dee, \Dmm and the lepton flavour violating (LFV) decay \Demu started by the \cleo and \argus collaborations\cite{Haas:1988bh,Albrecht:1988ge}.
-The world's most stringent limit nowadays on \Dee decays has been set by \belle in 2010, analysing a data set corresponding to an integrated luminosity of 660\invfb collected at a center-of-mass energy at or close to the \Y4S resonance~\cite{Petri__2010}.
-The best limits on the decays \Dmm and \Demu have been published by \lhcb in the years 2013~\cite{Aaij:2013cza} and 2016~\cite{Aaij:2015qmj}, respectively, using data sets corresponding to integrated luminosities of 0.9\invfb and 3.0\invfb.
-The best upper limits on the branching fractions of purely leptonic rare charm decays are~\cite{Petri__2010,Aaij:2013cza,Aaij:2015qmj}
+In SM, these decays are dominated by long-distance contributions from $D^0\to \gamma^* \gamma^* \to \ell^+\ell^-$ (Refs.~\refcite{Burdman:2001tf,Petrov:2016kmb,Petrov:2017nwo}) with an estimated branching fraction of order $10^{-11}$ for muons, see Sec.~\ref{sec:modelindep}.
+Experimentally, the detection of final states consisting of two leptons is rather simple, generally allowing to set more stringent limits on the branching fractions compared to decays to final states involving hadrons.
+The possibility of NP searches in rare charm decays triggered the attention of experimental particle physicists already in 1988 and first searches for the rare decays \Dee, \Dmm and the lepton flavor violating (LFV) decay \Demu started by the \cleo and \argus collaborations\cite{Haas:1988bh,Albrecht:1988ge}.
+The world's most stringent limit nowadays on \Dee decays has been set by \belle in 2010, analyzing a dataset corresponding to an integrated luminosity of 660\invfb collected at a center-of-mass energy at or close to the \Y4S resonance\cite{Petri2010}.
+The best limits on the decays \Dmm and \Demu have been published by \lhcb in the years 2013\cite{Aaij:2013cza} and 2016\cite{Aaij:2015qmj}, respectively, using datasets corresponding to integrated luminosities of 0.9\invfb and 3.0\invfb.
+The best upper limits on the branching fractions of purely leptonic rare charm decays are\cite{Petri2010,Aaij:2013cza,Aaij:2015qmj}